 Have a Backup Plan

 It might not be fun to think about, but what if you are not accepted into any programs you apply to?
-This could happen, and if you are prepared for it, then you can better overcome this obstacle.
+This could happen, and if you are prepared, then you can better overcome this obstacle.
 Take a deep breath and pursue plan B!